 So it’s clear that meta descriptions play a vital role in advertising your page by providing the right content and keywords for search engines to display it correctly for potential users.
 Keep a keen eye on whether your web designer provides relevant keywords in meta descriptions while creating your web page.
 The meta description’s keywords must be directly related to the content on the web page that you wanted to promote from your website.
 It can be between 150 to 160 characters.

 In simple words, meta description tag can be said to be a short note or an advertising copy of your website.
 Meta description holds a primary role in drawing readers to a website from the Search Engine Result Pages (SERP), thus serving to be a search marketing tool.
 Hence, constructing readable compelling descriptions with the main keywords will surely increase The number of customers visiting your webpage.

 Image showing Meta Description Appearing in Google Search Result

-This is one of the best ways to create a clear image for your website in the internet.
+This is one of the best ways to create a clear image of your website on the internet.
 Favicon serves to be the branded sign of your product.
 It makes your product stand unique from your competitors.
-Image stays easily in your customers’ minds.
+The image stays easily in your customers’ minds.
 So, not having a favicon in your website will make your website look plain and not so attractive for your visitors.

-Why to have Facebook Share images for your pages?
+Why have Facebook Share images for your pages?

 Examples Showing Facebook Share Images in Websites